 - communicate accurately and clearly in styles adapted to the purpose and context including interpretation of numerical and graphical data when appropriate

 - read purposefully and critically, identifying and recording what is relevant from a range of resource material, and responding sensitively and critically to diverse viewpoints

 - learn from a variety of different media and different teaching methods.

 Knowledge and understanding is taught through diverse study materials, including multimedia.
 You will develop your knowledge and understanding through critical engagement with the material.
 Audio-visual materials offer opportunities to observe and hear from children and young people and to hear service users, practitioners and researchers.
 Students work independently with the study materials but are encouraged to form self-help groups with other students communicating face to face, by telephone, email, etc. Tutors support students’ learning in tutorials and day schools organised locally (where applicable).

 The assessment process requires students to demonstrate their understanding of key concepts and theories, to present arguments, to develop and evaluate ideas and to show how they apply these to practice.
 Students are encouraged to assess their own progress frequently through activities in the study material.

 Key skills are developed through study guide activities and tutor-marked assignments (TMAs) that offer opportunities to practice and improve.
 Assessment is through TMAs and an end-of-module assessment (EMA).

 Professional and practice skills are developed as part of an increased understanding and awareness of the experiences of children and young people, and what constitutes good practice.
-The assessment of practice is via a virtual project designed as part of the EMA.
+The assessment of practice on the relevant Level 1 modules is via a virtual project designed as part of the EMA.